istrunfa/osc-dynamic-surface/README.md

 ## Setup

 1. Ensure CSI is installed and correctly configured in REAPER
-2. Load the Open Stage Control session using `dynamic_track_list.json`
+2. Load the Open Stage Control session using `dynamic_track_list.json` (ensure it's empty and structured for dynamic population)
-3. Load `custom-module.js` in Open Stage Control
+3. Load `custom-module.js` in Open Stage Control (Server > Custom Module)
 4. Use `Surface.txt` and `Track.zon` in your CSI folder
 5. Launch REAPER and watch Open Stage Control respond in real time

 ## Compatibility

 - Tested with Open Stage Control v1.29.6
 - REAPER + CSI extension
 - Works over LAN/WiFi, supports both push and pull feedback

+## Performance Optimizations

+This setup implements multiple layers of optimization designed to improve responsiveness and lower CPU usage, especially on tablets:

+- /SET is used for real-time updates (name, color, toggle state) instead of full /EDIT calls
+- Widgets are only recreated when tracks are added/removed
+- LED widgets are optional and disabled by default via the `ignoreVUMeter` flag
+- VUMeter throttling (`vumeterUpdateInterval`) limits how often LED state is applied (default 33ms)
+- VUMeter thresholding (`vumeterThreshold`) avoids updates for low-level signals
+- All track buttons and displays are rendered inside grid-based panels with optimized CSS layout

 ## License